PizzaWithMilk/Github-tracker-template/README.md

 | `summary_lines` | `8` | Release tracking only, used with `short_summary`.
 How many lines of the release notes to keep. |
 | `tags` | *(none)* | Forum channels only.
 A list of Forum tag IDs to apply to this repo's posts — see [Forum channel behavior](#forum-channel-behavior). |

+There is **no `digest` setting in this version**.
+Adding `digest:` to a repository block is treated as an unknown setting and will fail config validation.

 ### Putting it together

 ```yaml